mpostol/OPC-UA-OOI/Networking/UDPMessageHandler/README.md

 ## Motivation

-The main goal of this document is to provide instruction on how to expand the transport layer for OOI Networking of the **Semantic Data** over the User Datagram Protocol (UDP) to be compliant with the specification mentioned in the section *Normative references*.
+The main goal of this document is to provide instruction on how to expand the transport layer for OOI Networking of the **Semantic Data** over the User Datagram Protocol (UDP) to be compliant with the specifications mentioned in the section *Normative references*.

 A reference implementation of the `Transport` over UDP is provided by the project [Networking.UDPMessageHandler][OOI.Networking.UDPMessageHandler].
 Because intentionally the SDK is designed to use any transport protocol, a custom external component implementing UDP connectivity can be seamlessly integrated with this SDK using dependency injection concept illustrated by the following domain model: